Plumber Resume Guide: North Carolina Edition (2026)

 Common Mistakes to Avoid

 4. Failing to Quantify Experience - Include fixture counts, pipe footage, project values, and crew sizes.
-These metrics help employers gauge your experience level accurately.
+These metrics help NC employers gauge your experience level accurately.

 6. Ignoring Service Metrics - For service plumbers, include call volume, first-visit resolution rates, customer satisfaction scores, and revenue generated.
 These metrics demonstrate business value.

-ATS Keywords for Plumber
+ATS Keywords for North Carolina Plumbers

 Include these keywords naturally throughout your resume to improve automated screening results: